 How To Prepare the Spring Flower Busy Bag

 Draw flower heads onto different felt colors.
 Your children can make a variety of sizes and shapes.
 They can make free-form bumpy or curved flowers.
 Or, they can make ovals and circles that they can piece together.

 Cut thin stems from the green craft felt.
 Your children can make long, slim rectangles.
 They can also cut green ovals, making leaves.

-Shred the blue paper into small pieces.
+To make rain drops shred the blue paper into small pieces.
 Your children can either tear the paper or cut it.
 My kids prefer tearing.
 It’s definatelly more fun and it’s great hand strenghtening practice.

 Create mock seeds.
 Cut brown or another earthy color of felt into small circles or ovals.